How to improve your free-to-paid rate by 134% with Hubspot enrichment

 - offer maximum context on our live chat

-To achieve this, we use the native integration between Datagma and Hubspot.
+To achieve this, we use a native integration of Datagma that allows Hubspot enrichment

 Hubspot then distributes data to the other tools in the stack.